d6kramer/project-1-group-08/README.md

 Dan: Analysis of musical characteristics to determine most popular traits of songs steamed in 2023

+### Analysis of song and artist popularity - David

+#### Question: Who were the most popular artists in 2023 by number of streams?

+The sample consisted of 952 songs with 802 unique artists.
+An analysis of all the artists in the sample was completed and the most prolific artist was Bad Bunny with 41 songs.
+An analysis of streams over 1 billion included 152 songs with 137 unique artists.
+The top artist with songs over 1 billion streams was also Bad Bunny with 8 songs.
+An analysis of streams over 2 billion was also completed that included 31 songs with 33 unique artists.
+For this sample Ed Sheeran was the top artist with 4 songs surpassing 2 billion streams.

+The artists represented in each of the samples were different with only the Weeknd making all three groups.
+There was very little overlap between the different samples.
+Interesting next questions could focus on individual artists with many songs in the sample.
+To see how the number of songs correlated to the number of streams.
+Could also look at artists that did not have collaborators and see how their songs performed.
+Also, for the top artists in the over 2 billion sample how their other songs performed, did they just have a few extremely popular songs?

+#### Question: What was the distribution of listening based on year?

+The sample had a wide range of release years in the streams.
+The highest represented year was 2022 with 402 songs, followed by 2023 with 175 songs and the 2010s with 144 songs.
+There were songs going all the way back to 1930, although most of the songs released before 1960 were Christmas songs.
+For streams over 1 billion there was a clear leader with 70 songs released in the 2010s followed by 22 released in 2021.
+2023 only had 1 song with over 1 billion streams (Flowers by Miley Cyrus).
+For streams over 2 billion 26 of the 31 songs were released in the 2010s.
+There are 2 songs from the 1970s, Bohemian Rhapsody by Queen and what I believe to be a data error on the release date of Riptide by Vance Joy.

+Interesting next questions could be to look at the distribution of streams by release year or to do a further analysis on the songs from 2010 and see if there is other information to be gathered about why those continue to have such popularity.

 ### Analysis of the effects on number of playlists a song appears and the ranking of a song in the charts - Austin

 This analysis focuses on the effects on number of playlists a song appears and the ranking of a song in the charts.
 Each platform has a count of the number of times a song appears in a playlist.
 The platform also provides a ranking of the song within their respective charts.